 For example, if you come to our Memphis bankruptcy law firm and tell us you want to keep your house or car, we can do something about that.
 You won’t lose your house unless you want to – it’s our job to make sure of it.
 Chapter 13 bankruptcy is the most common way people keep their homes in a bankruptcy, but there are sometimes even more options depending on your situation.

 We should also note that some debts can’t be discharged through bankruptcy, even if you want them to be.
 Some of the most common examples of these debts are child support, some taxes, and most student loans.
 Our attorneys can help you figure out how to deal with those debts if you have them, and whether bankruptcy will benefit you.
+A bankruptcy law firm Memphis, TN trusts, like the team at Darrell Castle & Associates, can help manage the best timing for your case.

 So while you can’t pick and choose what debts you include in your bankruptcy, you do still have power in the situation.
 You can set up a plan with your attorney that respects your priorities.
 Just make sure to choose an attorney who cares about your individual situation and doesn’t see you as someone to push through the system as fast as possible.